statecol/NMD-model/README.md

 3, bci.Xi.rdata is another R data file containing the empirical abundance of 300 tree species recorded in BCI forest plot (2005 census).
 This dataset demonstrates an example of regional species abundance distribution (regional SAD).

-To use the R code, it is recommended to download Hypothetical.data.mat.rdata or bci.Xi.rdata, save them into a local directory.
+To use the R code, it is recommended to download Hypothetical.data.mat.rdata and bci.Xi.rdata, save them into a local directory.
 Open R and type the following R commands: